 Priority registration is available online at the time registration begins for a given term.
 LLM and SJD students receive the same priority as the first group of JD students.
 Priority registration for JD students is determined by anticipated graduation date, as indicated in the table below.
 See the Academic Calendar for the exact start dates and graduation dates for a specific term.

-The Law School Registrar's Office staff will process hard copy registration forms during the same time periods that Web registration is available to each group of students.
+The Registrar's Office staff will process hard copy registration forms during the same time periods that Web registration is available to each group of students.
 Forms submitted in person will not be processed before those that are mailed.
 All forms received prior to the processing period for a group are randomized before processing.
 Forms received prior to or during the processing period for a student's appropriate group will be processed with that group.
 Forms received after the processing period for a student's appropriate group will be processed during the next period or during General Registration, whichever comes first.
-Statements of Charges will be mailed to all students who submit registration forms, as the forms for that group are processed.
-Statements are not mailed to students who use Web registration, but are available upon request.
+Registration Statements are available upon request.

 Students who are not allowed or who do not elect to register during the priority registration period may register during General Registration.
 Processing during General Registration is on a first-come, first-served basis.
 Consequently, students are encouraged to utilize Web registration via GGU4YOU if they are not precluded from doing so.